 Turn a Water Jug Into a Lantern

-The kids will love this one!
-Take a large water jug (preferably one that’s a little frosted) and flip your head lamp into it to create an easy lantern.
+The kids will love this this spring break camping essential.
+Take a large water jug (preferably one that’s a little frosted) and flip your headlamp into it to create an easy lantern.
 Later you can use the water to fill up your HYDAWAY bottles or wash dishes if you don’t have a faucet near your campsite.
 Don’t forget to hydrate while you’re out on a hike!

 Source: Southern Living